 One Seattle summer must-do with the kids: get out on the water.
 Unless you have your own boat, that means boat rentals, cruises, or tours.
-There are many fabulous options – from renting paddleboards, kayaks, canoes, pedal boats, or donut boats to taking a short ice-cream cruise in Lake Union (or a cruise through the Ballard Locks).
+There are many fabulous optionsĀ – renting paddleboards, kayaks, canoes, pedal boats,Ā or taking a donut boat to cruise the waters.
 With so much of our city surrounded by water, getting out on the water with the kids is easy – even if you don’t have experience in boats.
-So whether you’re a paddling pro, or would rather let someone else take the helm, here are 11 excellent ways to get out on the water:
+So whether youāre a paddling pro, or would rather let someone else take the helm, here are 11 excellent ways to get out on the water:

 Canoe, kayak, paddleboard (and more) boat rentals

-For more suggestions about where to go paddling with kids see “9 Places to Go Kayaking and Paddleboarding with Kids In and Beyond Seattle“.
+For more suggestions about where to go paddling with kids, see “9 Places to Go Kayaking and Paddleboarding with Kids In and Beyond Seattle“.

-Agua Verde Café & Paddle Club
+Agua Verde CafƩ & Paddle Club

 A Seattle boat rental favorite, the Aqua Verde Paddle Club offers all skill levels the chance to do some lake kayaking.
 (Stand-up paddleboards also are available).
 Keep it simple, and paddle around Portage Bay, the body of water that Awua Verde sits beside.
 You’ll go past houseboats and lily pads and the Seattle Yacht Club the water is usually exceptionally calm.
 For a more urban experience, head west from Agua Verde under the University Bridge and into Lake Union to enjoy a spectacular view of the Seattle downtown skyline and the houseboats that line the shore.

 Kayaks are rented on a first-come, first-serve basis.
 Ages 17 and younger must ride at the front of a double kayak with an adult accompanying them.
 Life jackets and paddles are provided, including special equipment for little ones.
-Lots of good FAQ here.Â
+Lots of good FAQ here.Ā

 Finally, don’t miss out on a meal at the much-loved Aqua Verde Cafe.
 Open for breakfast, lunch, and dinner daily, starting at 10 am.
 The Baja-Mexican style food and ample outdoor seating (covered) work well for all ages.
-1303 NE Boat St, Seattle.

 Boat rentals at the Green Lake Boathouse